 Which credit card issuers are accepted in Thailand?

+Visa and Mastercard are widely accepted in Thailand.
 American Express cards are accepted in large supermarkets, at expensive restaurants and hotels and at gas stations.
 Discover cards have moderate card acceptance in Thailand, mostly in high-end establishments.
 Look for the Diners Club logo for Discover card acceptance.

 If you’re looking to make cash withdrawals, look for Citibank or Bangkok Bank ATMs for your Discover card.
 Bangkok Bank ATMs also accepts Amex cards, but so do many smaller banks’ ATMs.